-Our sales strategy is focused on increasing market share from existing customers and attracting new mortgage originator customers in the U.S. We classify our customers into two primary categories, which we refer to as "National Accounts" and "Regional Accounts."
+Our sales strategy is focused on expanding relationships with existing customers and attracting new mortgage originator customers in the U.S. We classify our customers into two primary categories, which we refer to as "National Accounts" and "Regional Accounts."
 We define National Accounts as the most significant residential mortgage originators as determined by volume of their own "retail" originations as well as volume of insured business they may acquire from other originators through their "correspondent channels."
 These National Accounts generally originate loans through their retail channels as well as purchase loans from "correspondents," other mortgage originators who we would generally classify as Regional Accounts, as described below.
-National Accounts may sell their loans to the GSEs or private label secondary markets or securitize the loans themselves.
+National Accounts primarily sell their loans to the GSEs or, less frequently, to private label secondary markets or they may hold the loans in their own portfolios.
 We service these customers with a specialized team of National Account sales professionals who have experience supporting and developing business from this segment.
 The Regional Accounts originate mortgage loans on a local or regional level throughout the country.
 Some of these Regional Accounts have origination platforms across multiple regions; however, their primary lending focus is local.
 They sell the majority of their originations to National Accounts, but Regional Accounts may also retain loans in their portfolios or sell portions of their production directly to the GSEs.
 Our nationwide and regional sales teams address the Regional Accounts segment of the market.

-The lenders in the combined residential mortgage market who control the MI decision are currently comprised of three groups:
+Lenders in the combined residential mortgage market who control the MI decision are currently comprised of three groups:

-- Top 10, primarily National Accounts, representing approximately 19% of the MI market; - Next 30, a combination of National and Regional Accounts, representing approximately 17% of the MI market; and
+Top 10, primarily National Accounts, representing approximately 19% of the MI market;

-Approximately 1,500, primarily Regional Accounts, representing the remainder of the MI market.
+- Next 30, a combination of National and Regional Accounts, representing approximately 17% of the MI market; and - Approximately 1,500, primarily Regional Accounts, representing the remainder of the MI market.

-As of December 31, 2015, we had active customer relationships with 22 of the top 40 lenders and expect to develop additional active customer relationships.
+As of December 31, 2016, we had active customer relationships with 26 of the top 40 lenders and expect to develop additional active customer relationships.
 We believe our most significant growth opportunity is within the large and fragmented market of Regional Accounts, which includes the top correspondent lenders.
-As of December 31, 2015, our active customer relationships give us access to over 83% of the correspondent origination market.
-We had 964 Master Policy holders as of December 31, 2015, compared to 735 as of December 31, 2014.
-Of those Master Policy holders, 500 or 51.9% were generating NIW in 2015, compared to 277 or 37.7%, generating NIW in 2014.

 The GSEs, as major purchasers of conventional mortgage loans in the U.S., are the primary beneficiaries of our mortgage insurance coverage.
 As a result, the private MI industry in the U.S. is highly dependent on the GSEs and is driven in large part by the requirements and practices of the GSEs.
+See "Business - U.S. Mortgage Insurance Regulation - GSE Oversight," below.
 Revenues from our customers have been generated in the U.S. only.